CMB delensing with deep learning: QE Delensing and UNet++ Structure

-The U-Net++ architecture was used to train the CMB delensing process via a set of lensed and unlensed CMB sky maps in an end-to-end fashion.
-Table~\ref{tab:unet} displays the hyperparameters' specifics used in this network.
-The Adam optimizer was utilized in the analysis with the standard TensorFlow parameters~\citep{Sashank:2019abs}.
 The hyperparameters were meticulously fine-tuned for network optimization.
-The batch size and the initial number of convolutional filters are optimized to $64$, $128$ and $256$, respectively, being restricted by GPU memory.
+The batch size and the initial number of convolutional filters are optimized to $32$, $64$ and $128$, respectively, being restricted by GPU memory.
 The number of epochs is fixed to $3000$; Table~\ref{tab:unet} illustrates the learning rate setup.
 Meanwhile, weight decay was examined with a list of previous values listed in Table~\ref{tab:unet}.
-The optimized values of the initial number of convolution filters, learning rate, weight decay, and batch size were fixed at $32$, $10^{-4}$, $10^{-5}$, 16, respectively.
+The optimized values of the initial number of convolution filters, learning rate, weight decay, and batch size were fixed at $32$, $10^{-4}$, $10^{-5}$, $64$, respectively.
 The entire number of trainable parameters is $7.4\times10^{7}$.
 The total number of trainable parameters is $9.04\times10^{6}$.
 Since the CMB sky map data contains both positive and negative values due to temperature fluctuations, ReLU and LeakyReLU activation with alpha=1.0 was chosen to handle this relationship.
-Figure~\ref{fig:rate_down} illustrates the evolution of the loss function during the training of \textit{T}, \textit{Q}, and \textit{U} maps as a function of the number of epochs.
-The figure shows the training results of \textit{T}, \textit{Q}, and \textit{U} maps in a top-to-bottom order.
+Figure~\ref{fig:rate_down} illustrates the evolution of the loss function during the training of {\rm T}, {\rm E}, and {\rm B} maps as a function of the number of epochs.
+The figure shows the training results of {\rm T}, {\rm E}, and {\rm B} maps in a top-to-bottom order.
 The dark blue line indicates the evolution of the training set loss function, while the light blue dashed line represents the validation dataset's loss function development.

+In this study, we utilized a high-performance computing platform equipped with eight NVIDIA A40 GPUs, an Intel Xeon Platinum 8358 processor, and 1000 GB of memory, providing robust computational support for the training of complex models.
+Taking a set of parameter-generated sky maps (e.g., the {\rm T} field) as an example, a single training run takes approximately 16 hours.
+For datasets containing all three fields ({\rm T}, {\rm E}, and {\rm B}), after applying 30 different rotational transformations, a total of 90 training tasks were performed, accumulating to 1440 hours of total training time.